 Lee attended a convent school.
 She studied the cello and briefly pursued a career in classical music.

-Following that, she moved to Sydney, where she studied computer tech.
+Following that, she moved to Sydney, where she studied computer technology.
 Lee worked as a programmer before marrying her dear husband, Tony Lee.
 Together, they had three daughters.

-The family lived happily on a few acres of land with goats, horses, and greyhound dogs.
+The family lived happily on a few acres with goats, horses, and greyhound dogs.

 A Writer of Sexy Romances

 While she raised her children at home, Lee craved an outlet for her creativity.
 Preferably one that would allow her to earn a living.

 At her sister’s suggestion, she began writing romance novels.
 After ten years of trying, she eventually signed with Mills & Boon/ Harlequin in 1988.

 They released her first novel, After the Affair, Harlequin Presents #1362, in 1990 under the pseudonym Miranda Lee.

 After a while, the Lee family had enough of country life.
 They relocated to the more lively Central Coast.